What Happens on a Cruise, Stays on the Cruise - Part 4

 Harry!
 She whispered panting.

 Lemaruh, let's go to dinner before I do to you now what I have been doing to you in my dreams.
-(He uttered under his breath) Anything else from either of us will end up causing thunderstorms in our centre courts.
+(Uttering under his breath) Anything else from either of us will end up causing thunderstorms in our centre courts.

 He brought her back down on her feet, buried his face in the nape of her neck, held her close, inhaled long and deep and whispered.